6/2 Emotional Projector on the Left Angle Cross of Revolution

 Pieces are forged in the mountains of western Montana using traditional metalworking techniques with a focus on sustainability.

-I believe in the transformative and affirming power of jewelry as a talisman, an outward reflection of our highest self.
-My goal is to create pieces that hold space for expansion and help connect you with your most magnetic projection.
+Laurel believes in the transformative and affirming power of jewelry as a talisman, an outward reflection of our highest self.
+The goal is to create pieces that hold space for expansion and help connect you with your most magnetic projection.

 Laurel Hill Jewelry has been on the covers of Rolling Stone and Vanity Fair, in the pages of W, Nylon, Outside, Glamour Italia and Vogue Deutschland, seen in music videos (Madonna!), and on TV (on Shailene Woodley and in Longmire), plus online mentions on Refinery29, Garance Doré, Design*Sponge, A Beautiful Mess, Jezebel, Elle, and Nylon.